-The German Wine Magazine was published in 1982 by the journalist Heinz-Gert Woschek founded with the goal to tell the somewhat educated wine lover "all about wine".
-As publisher and editor-in-chief he has established the magazine as one of the leading wine magazines in Europe.
-Later, Woschek retired from operations and served for some time as a publisher.
-The international experts praised this achievement with numerous honors at home and abroad.
-Later the magazine was taken over by the Bertelsmann publishing house.
-Of the wine critic Michael Broadbent (* 1927) described the magazine as the "best wine magazine in Germany".
+The German wine magazine was founded in 1982 by the journalist Heinz-Gert Woschek founded with the aim of reporting "something about wine" to the somewhat educated wine lover.
+As a publisher and editor-in-chief, he has established the magazine as one of the leading wine magazines in Europe.
+Woschek later retired from the operational business and acted as editor for some time.
+The international experts recognized this achievement with numerous honors at home and abroad.
+The magazine was later taken over by the Bertelsmann publishing house.
+The Wine critic Michael Broadbent (1927-2020) described the magazine as "Germany's best wine magazine".

-The main topics were grape varieties, producers, regions, crops, vintages, literature, Accessories and wine-related luxury food.
-The scope was distributed about one third each to Germany, other Europe and the rest of the world.
-The magazine was published six times a year in Germany, Austria, South Tyrol, Switzerland and Luxembourg with a circulation of more than 50,000 copies.
-The magazine wurdxe 2005 by the agriculture publishing house bought, its subsidiary Vinum publishing house the wine journal Vinum brings out.
-Some content was taken over in Vinum, but "everything about wine" has thus disappeared from the market.
+The main topics were grape varieties, producers, regions, harvests, vintages, literature, Accessories and semi-luxury goods.
+The volume was distributed about one third each to Germany, other Europe and the rest of the world.
+The magazine was published six times a year in Germany, Austria, South Tyrol, Switzerland and Luxembourg in a circulation of over 50,000 copies.
+The magazine was bought in 2005 by the agricultural publishing company, whose subsidiary Vinum-Verlag the wine journal Vinum brings out.
+Some content was taken over in Vinum, but "All about Wine" has disappeared from the market.